 Oftentimes, the graphic designer has little to no experience in front-end development languages.
 It is up to the front end developer to build the designs in code and give it life in a computer browser.
 By creating the web designs using code users are able to experience some of the behaviors on the website. e.g. page transitions, hover effects, fades, among other things.

 Usability ensures the website works without code errors and all elements work as expected.
 This includes:

 User Experience (UX) is the psychology behind the web design process.
 Many refer to UX as the art of "hacking the minds of the users".
 A UX expert focuses on creating a web design that is easy to use and easy to understand.
 By understanding the user's expectations, a UX expert can cater to the needs of the users.
 Doing so reduces cognitive friction between the user and the design.

 This process is difficult to conduct.
 Most clients expect the website design to meet their design preferences.
-In actuality, products and services as well as the consumers or users dictate the web design.
+In actuality, products and services, as well as the consumers or users, dictate the web design.

 In summary, anyone with enough HTML and CSS experience can build a website.
-Others choose a DIY online system that offer free templates to build a website.
+Others choose a DIY online system that offers free templates to build a website.
 Chances are, it may actually result in a nice design.
 Yet, this only covers the User Interfacing part.
 Professional experience is the most effective way to achieve User Usability and User Experience.
 These are the tools a website needs to enhance user engagement.